Review by Matt S.

 The only major addition to Splatoon 2 (other than a new story mode which just isn’t worth playing at all), is Salmon Run, Nintendo’s take on a horde mode.
 In this mode you’ll be working together with three other players, fending off hordes of enemies, defeating seven different kinds of bosses, and then taking the loot from those bosses back to a central base.
 Do that successfully over a number of waves and you win.
 The best feature about this mode is that with every wave, you’re forced to use a randomised weapon, which means that you have the opportunity to use this relatively low-pressure game mode to become comfortable with weapons that you don’t normally use in the competitive modes.
 I know I only discovered that dual pistols were to be my main after using them a couple of times in Salmon Run.

 On the downside, the variety in this mode isn’t great.
 I prefer when my horde modes have tower defence elements to introduce a bit of strategy into the mix, but the strategy in this game is overbearingly simple.
 It’s also far too easy for far too long.
 Even when one jerk player leaves the game midway through, it’s comfortably easy to emerge from the final wave victorious with three characters, and this is in no small part because none of the bosses are even remotely interesting in their attack patterns.
-Sadly, there are all kinds of in-game rewards tied to Salmon Run, or substantially easier to earn by playing this mode, and eventually it becomes an obnoxious grind.
+Things do get better in terms of the difficulty later on, but it can be such an obnoxious grind if you’re not in the right mood.

 Finally, and I know this is petty, but it just dampens the experience ever so slightly; the Wii U Splatoon original had a simple, but very enjoyable little arcade game to play while you were waiting for a group of eight to form for a match.
 That minigame is gone with the Switch sequel, and it’s irritating.
 There’s nothing that bores me more about online multiplayer games than sitting and staring at a screen as you wait for a group to form.
 At the moment it’s not so bad because everyone with a Switch is playing the game, but as the community settles down those wait times are going to get longer and longer.
 The removal of that minigame such a minor thing, but a disappointment nonetheless.